-"Social host liability" is a legal concept that some states follow, allowing a party host to be held liable in certain situations where a guest becomes intoxicated and ends up causing an injury to a third party.
+"Social host liability" is a legal concept that some states follow, allowing a host of a party or other gathering to be held liable in certain situations where a guest becomes intoxicated and ends up causing an injury to a third party.

 Social host liability is similar to dram shop laws.
-The difference is that a dram shop law imposes liability only on sellers of alcoholic beverages (like bars, liquor stores, and restaurants) whereas social host liability can be imposed on anyone who provides alcoholic beverages to guests or visitors, if that guest injures someone while intoxicated.
+The difference is that a dram shop law imposes liability only on sellers of alcoholic beverages (like bars, liquor stores, and restaurants) whereas social host liability can be imposed on anyone who provides alcoholic beverages to guests or visitors, if that guest goes on to injure someone while intoxicated.

 Most states have dram shop laws, but not all states have social host liability laws.
 In this article, we'll take an in-depth look at social host liability and explore a few key issues that come up in these kinds of cases.

 Who Can Be Held Liable Under Social Host Liability Laws?

 Usually, these laws apply equally to homeowners, renters of property, or anyone else who provides alcohol to a guest who gets drunk and goes on to injure someone.
 Almost any occasion can give rise to social host liability, not just a party.
 However, keep in mind that most states with social host liability laws only impose responsibility on a host who provides alcohol to someone under the legal drinking age, which is 21 in all states.